 “The world is a book, and those who do not travel read only one page” Saint Augustine

-Travelling Taught Me How Wealth And Material Goods Have Spoil Me
+Travelling Taught Me How Wealth And Material Goods Have Spoiled Me

 It pains me to admit this but I’ve seen a direct correlation between the wealth of a place I visit and the level of selfishness in its people.
 Every time I end up in a place far off from the crowded boundaries of New Delhi, I find it easier to seek help — that if I’m in need, I’m more likely to be taken under someone’s wing.

 Travelling Taught Me That Happiness Is Only True When Shared

 “Thousands of candles can be lighted from a single candle, and the life of the candle will not be shortened.
 Happiness never decreases by being shared” Buddha

 Travel makes you humble and teaches you the art of sharing.
 When you travel with someone you had just met on the road and share your food with them, you build a character, a bigger perspective towards life.
 With time, you find a better person inside you.
 And that person is much happier than the one you’d always known.